skiptomyliu/CTF/README.md

 We can see that our 'c' is being translated to 0x21 (repeated 7 times).
 Also notice that 0x00 stops at length 20, which corresponds to the size of memory memcmp will be using

-We can now map our input by entering characters at will 'abcdefg' ...
+One solution is to now map our input by entering the alphabet 'abcdefg' ... and then recording the translated output to create our lookup table.

 The password of DNSVault can be seen at the memory location of $rsi: